rbenv/ruby-build/README.md

 To update ruby-build after it has been installed, run `git pull` in your cloned copy of the repository, then re-run the install script.

-### Installing with Homebrew (for OS X users)

-Mac OS X users can install ruby-build with the [Homebrew](http://brew.sh) package manager.
-This will give you access to the `ruby-build` command.
-If you have rbenv installed, you will also be able to use the `rbenv install` command.

-*This is the recommended method of installation if you installed rbenv with Homebrew.*

-    brew install ruby-build

-Or, if you would like to install the latest development release:

-    brew install --HEAD ruby-build

-To upgrade the HEAD package use `--fetch-HEAD` option:

-    brew upgrade --fetch-HEAD ruby-build

 ## Usage